 I remember sitting in my tent cabin on the side of a mountain in Yosemite National Park, where I was working for the summer.
 I was twenty-three years old, and I had just finished college.
+It was the summer before I got engaged…and the summer my grandmother died.
 It was the summer I read Mere Christianity.
 I opened to the inside back cover of my journal, and I wrote, “Rules to Live By.”
 I already longed for wisdom, and I asked God for it daily.
-I had been paid attention to what happened—both to me and around me.
+I had been paying attention to what happened—both to me and around me.
 For those couple of months, I thought back over my life.
 I tried to see where God was working.
 I thought about the spiritual relevance of everything.

 People are more

 important than plans.

 By the end of the summer, I had three rules.
 The first one was this: People are more important than plans.
 Maybe you’re thinking, “Duh!”
 But to this Type A, first-born, compulsive list-maker, who would do whatever it took to tick that last task off the day’s to-do list, such a simple sentence both convicted and challenged me.
 In not-so-many words, God told me to prioritize the people in my life over the plans/tasks/lists/projects/obligations.

 I haven’t always heeded my own rules, including this one.